-The next in our series of the names of God, Jehovah Nissi, meaning as The Lord is my Banner, is not one commonly used today, but it is so powerful.
-If you haven’t heard this name of God before or wonder what Jehovah Nissi means, I want us to dig into the meaning of this Hebrew name of God, where we find it in scripture and what it means to us today.
-(If you missed the previous posts on the names of God, you can find them here: Jehovah Rapha , Abba, Adonai, Yahweh, Jehovah Rohi, Jehovah Elohim, and Jehovah Jireh)
+The next in our series of the names of God, Jehovah Nissi, meaning The Lord is my Banner, is not commonly used today but is so powerful.
+If you haven’t heard this name of God before or wonder what Jehovah Nissi means, I want us to dig into the meaning of this Hebrew name of God, where we find it in scripture, and what it means to us today.
+(If you missed the previous posts on the names of God, you can find them here: Jehovah Rapha, Abba, Adonai, Yahweh, Jehovah Rohi, Jehovah Elohim, and Jehovah Jireh)

 Jehovah is translated as “The Existing One” or “Lord.”
 The chief meaning of Jehovah is derived from the Hebrew word Havah meaning “to be” or “to exist.”
 It also suggests “to become” or specifically “to become known” – this denotes a God who reveals Himself unceasingly.

 Nes is sometimes translated as a pole with an insignia attached.
-In battle opposing nations would fly their own flag on a pole at each of their respective front lines.
+In battle, opposing nations would fly their flag on a pole at each of their respective front lines.
 This was to give their soldiers a feeling of hope and a focal point.
-This is what God is to us: a banner of encouragement to give us hope and a focal point.
+This is what God is to us: a banner of encouragement to provide us with hope and a focal point.

 Below are some verses where you can find Jehovah Nissi in its original or Hebrew form: